shiver-me-timbers/smt-spring-security-parent/smt-spring-security-jwt/README.md

 #### Optional Properties

-The JWT authentication can be configured further with thew following properties:
+Further configuration can be achieved with the following properties:
 ```properties
 # The name of the JWT token, this will set the name of the head and cookie that will be returned in the response of a
 # successful login.